 Starting a Carol Bruneau novel transports me to a book lover’s paradise, that special place where new unread books await, all written by my favourite authors.
 A Circle on the Surface is an amazingly good read that will only go towards elevating her in the eyes of her longtime fans and the Canadian literary world at large.
 I am adding A Circle on the Surface to my 2019 Longlist for a “The Very Best” Book Awards.

-Carole Giangrande, the author of the remarkable novel All That Is Solid Melts Into Air, said of A Circle on the Surface:
+“Carol Bruneau’s latest novel holds your heart right to the last, devastating sentence.
+A compassionate and beautiful read.” – Carole Giangrande, the author of the remarkable novel All That Is Solid Melts Into Air.

 * This review is based on an Advance Reading Copy supplied by Nimbus.

-*Please note if you choose to purchase this book through Amazon using the link below I will receive a small commission at no extra cost to you.
+*Please note if you choose to purchase this book through Amazon (a Kindle edition is available as well) using the link below I will receive a small commission at no extra cost to you.
 If you cannot see the Amazon ad below (if you are using an ad blocker, for instance) here is the link: https://amzn.to/2xISO21 Thanks!